Charming cul-de-sacs, lush greenery and hidden luxury homes make Lake Street special.

 Mountain Lake Park is a 15.2-acre park situated on land bordered by the Presidio to the north and Lake Street to the south.
 The recently renovated playground "sits at the end of 12th Avenue, north of Lake Street, and is bounded by the lake to the north", according to San Francisco Recreation and Parks.
 It is a wonderfully whimsical, yet modernized and safe place for children to play.

 The Lobos Creek Valley offers a winding boardwalk for neighbors and those looking to stroll through native dune habitats.
-From the Lobos Valley Overlook, you can see dazzling sunsets and unbelievable views all the way to the Pacific Ocean.
+From the Lobos Valley Overlook, you can see dazzling sunsets and unbelievable views of the Pacific Ocean.
 Famous photographer, Ansel Adams, once lived nearby and was inspired by the valley’s expansive beauty.

 A less commonly asked question is “Where is the street on Lake Street?”

-The streets are broad and wide, and the homes in the Lake Street district tend to be detached, most with gardens and yards, creating a suburban feel.
-And yet, the abundance of bars, restaurants, coffee shops, and parks make it also have a dense, urban feel.
+The streets are broad and wide, and Lake Street homes tend to be detached, most with gardens and yards, creating a suburban feel.
+And yet, the abundance of bars, restaurants, coffee shops, and parks make it also has a dense, urban feel.
 It’s the best of both worlds.